NIHR Maudsley BRC receives new investment from Government

 The National Institute for Health and Care Research (NIHR) has awarded £41 million to the NIHR Maudsley Biomedical Research Centre (BRC).
 The BRC is part of the NIHR and hosted by South London and Maudsley NHS Foundation Trust in partnership with King's College LondonWe are part of King’s Health Partners Academic Health Sciences Centre.

-The NIHR funding is for five years from 1 December 2022 to 30 November 2027.
+The NIHR funding is for the period from 1 December 2022 to 30 November 2027.

 This new round of funding will allow the NIHR Maudsley BRC to continue its work developing better and more targeted treatments across the spectrum of mental disorders and pain.
 The centre will develop new capabilities in digital therapeutics, alongside established and world-leading programmes on informatics, child mental health, psychosis and eating disorders.
 More information about the impact of the NIHR Maudsley BRC’s research can be found on our Stories of Research website.